Acoustics and signal processing for welding process monitoring with acoustic sensing

 Closing date for next intake

-International Candidates: 15th January 2019 (contact me if looking for an earlier start date)
+International Candidates: 30 June 2019 (for commencement January 2020) or contact me if looking for an earlier start date

 Gas Metal Arc Welding (GMAW) is an arc welding process widely used in industry and well suited to automatic welding.
 The proposed monitoring method is an urgent need identified by industry for improving process control and quality.
 Auditory cues have been found to be critical for expert welders to adjust the weld process and to maintain quality, but the mechanisms underpinning the process are not well understood.
 This project investigates the physical mechanisms of the GMAW sound generation, establishes an acoustic model that correlates the acoustic signal with other welding parameters, explores key acoustic features and identification algorithms for process monitoring, and develops a prototype GMAW process monitoring system.

 The successful applicant will work on acoustics aspects and/or the signal processing aspects of the project, which include a study of the mechanism of welding sound, development of the acoustic model for the welding process, and conducting psychoacoustic ‘listening’ experiments to the welding sound, acoustic feature extraction and identification, multimodal analysis of weld phenomena, and data fusion based on the multimodal database for using multimodal features to improve the accuracy of welding process stability assessment.
 The successful applicant will gain industry experience on manufacturing processes and applications of acoustics and signal processing technologies.

 The scholarship is available to local and international PhD students commencing with Faculty of Engineering and Information Technology of University of Technology Sydney (UTS) in 2019.
 To be eligible for this scholarship you must:

 be enrolled on a full-time basis in a PhD at the Faculty of Engineering and Information Technology